nathanmfrench/DubStudio/so-far.md

    - Create usage examples

+The flow looks good!
+Here's how it works:
+Upload Handler (upload.ts):
+Generates a pre-signed S3 URL for frontend to upload video Creates entry in DynamoDB with status "UPLOADED" Returns videoId and uploadUrl to frontend
+Process Handler (process.ts):
+Takes videoId and target languages
+Invokes Python dubbing function for each target language Updates status to "PROCESSING"
+Dubbing Handler (dubbing.py):
+Downloads video from S3
+Uses ElevenLabs API to dub the video
+Updates progress in DynamoDB
+Uploads dubbed video back to S3
+Updates status to "COMPLETED"
+Status Handler (status.ts):
+Checks video status in DynamoDB
+Returns current status and progress

 api error to understand:
 Here's a breakdown of the error and how we fixed it:
 Initial Error: